 - (1) The amounts set forth in this table do not reflect the impact of any sales load, sales commission or other offering expenses borne by the Company and its stockholders.
 If applicable, the prospectus or prospectus supplement relating to an offering of our common stock will disclose the offering price and the estimated offering expenses and total stockholder transaction expenses borne by the Company and its common stockholders as a percentage of the offering price.
-In the event that shares of our common stock are sold to or through underwriters, the applicable prospectus supplement will also disclose the applicable sales load. - (2) The expenses of the dividend reinvestment plan are included in "other expenses."
+In the event that shares of our common stock are sold to or through underwriters, the applicable prospectus or prospectus supplement will also disclose the applicable sales load and the "Example" will be updated accordingly. - (2) The expenses of the DRIP are included in "other expenses."
 The plan administrator's fees will be paid by us.
 There will be no brokerage charges or other charges to stockholders who participate in the plan except that, if a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds. - (3) Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents) but including assets purchased with borrowed amounts, and including assets owned by any consolidated entity.
-This item represents actual base management fees incurred by us during the year ended December 31, 2022 before the effect of the base management fee reduction on certain assets and assumes net of assets of \$180.4 million and leverage of \$335.6 million, which reflects our net assets and leverage as of December 31, 2022.
-As discussed in footnote (8), below, OFS Advisor agreed to reduce a portion of its base management fee on certain assets; the base management fees of 5.22% presented in the table above does not reflect the (0.80)% effect of the base management fee reduction on certain assets.
-See "Management and Other Agreements Investment Advisory Agreement". - (4) The incentive fee in the table above is based on actual amounts incurred for the Income Incentive Fee for the year ended December 31, 2022, which includes the effects of the base management fee reduction discussed in footnote (3).
+This item represents actual base management fees incurred by us during the year ended December 31, 2023 before the effect of the base management fee reduction on certain assets and assumes net assets of \$162.0 million and leverage of \$302.4 million, which reflects our net assets and leverage as of December 31, 2023.
+As discussed in footnote (8), below, OFS Advisor agreed to reduce a portion of its base management fee on certain assets; the base management fees of 5.21% presented in the table above does not reflect the (0.75)% effect of the base management fee reduction on certain assets.
+See "Management and Other Agreements-Investment Advisory Agreement." - (4) The incentive fee in the table above is based on actual amounts incurred for the Income Incentive Fee for the year ended December 31, 2023, which includes the effects of the base management fee reduction discussed in footnote (3).
 The Capital Gains Fee will be accrued, but not necessarily become payable, if, on a cumulative basis, the sum of net realized capital gains and losses plus net unrealized appreciation and depreciation is positive.
-The assumed Capital Gains Fee is 0.0%.
+The amount set forth in the table assumed the Capital Gains Fee is 0.0%.